saurabh2mishra/sqsapp/README.md

 ============

 This is a simple application to consume messages from aws sqs queue.
-The program consumes the messages from sql queue and dump it into outputs files.
+The program consumes the messages from sql queue and dump certain stats into outputs file.

 The below criteria has been taken into consideration